 Shares on this page are rounded to the nearest percentage point.

-- At least 75 percent of credit unions in every state had positive net income during 2018.
+- At least 75 percent of credit unions in every state and Washington, D.C. had positive net income during 2019.

-- The share of federally insured credit unions with positive net income was highest in Nevada and Vermont (both 100 percent), followed by Maine and Oregon (both 98 percent).
+- The share of federally insured credit unions with positive net income was highest in Alaska, New Hampshire, and Vermont (all 100 percent), followed by Hawaii, Maine, New Mexico, and Oregon (all 98 percent).

-- The share was lowest in the District of Columbia (77 percent), followed by Louisiana (78 percent).
+- The share was lowest in Rhode Island (75 percent), followed by Arkansas and Connecticut (both 78 percent).

 Tables and Downloads